Detransitioned Women Deserve to be Heard

 We are not interested in adding to the hardships trans people already face.
 We want to help other dysphoric women.
 We want to provide more information so it becomes easier to recognize when dysphoria is rooted in trauma and misogyny.
 We want to provide information on ways to treat dysphoria beside transitioning.
 We want to provide support and resources for other women who are detransitioning.

 I don’t know of any detransitioned woman who doesn’t believe that adults can decide what to do with their lives and their bodies, including to transition if they decide that’s what’s best for them.
 Even those of us who are severely critical of transitioning respect other people’s ability to decide what is right for them.
 We want to be open about our criticisms, we want people to consider our perspective but ultimately we recognize the decision rest in the hands of the other person.
 What many of us want is more discussion, more options, more choices, not more restrictions, paternalism or pathologization.
-We want more information about the possible causes of dysphoria and trans identity and we want more treatment options for dysphoria besides transitioning.
+We want more information about the possible causes of dysphoria and we want more treatment options for dysphoria besides transitioning.
 We want it recognized that sometimes reconciling with one’s birth sex and learning to accept one’s body is the best treatment for dysphoria.

 We speak out of experience, not ideology.
 The detransitioned women’s community holds a diversity of political opinions, though, unsurprisingly, we are largely pro-women’s liberation, anti-sexist and anti-patriarchy.
 This comes from our experience of how living in a misogynistic society has harmed us.
 You don’t need to read theory to know sexism’s hurt you when your own body bares the scars.